 The proposed 2010 Justice Department budget published last week reveals the development of a new FBI advanced electronic surveillance program dubbed “Going Dark.”
 The program is being budgeted $233.9 million next year.

-published budget summary (.pdf), the program “supports the FBI’s electronic surveillance (ELSUR), intelligence collection and evidence gathering capabilities, as well as those of the greater Intelligence Community.”
+According to the published budget summary (.pdf), the program “supports the FBI’s electronic surveillance (ELSUR), intelligence collection and evidence gathering capabilities, as well as those of the greater Intelligence Community.”
 An FBI spokesman told ABC News, which first reported the information, that the program’s name, Going Dark, “does not refer to a specific capability, but is a program name for the part of the FBI, Operational Technology Division’s (OTD) lawful interception program which is shared with other law enforcement agencies.”
 He added that “The term applies to the research and development of new tools, technical support and training initiatives.”

 The program is designed to help the agency address challenges with conducting surveillance over newish technologies, such as VoIP.
 The program is also doing research on automated link analysis to find connections between subjects of surveillance “and other investigative suspects.”